musically-ut/grunt-connect-delay/README.md

  * Add a section named `delay` to your existing Connect definition:
  * Load the plugin: `grunt.loadNpmTasks('grunt-connect-delay')`
  * Add `configureDelayRules` before the web server task.

+To see some logs about the proxying, use the `--verbose` flag while running `gurnt`.

 ```js
 var delayRequestSnippet = require('grunt-connect-delay/lib/utils').delayRequest;